-Pentazona Barb (Desmopuntius Pentazona) Fish Species Profile
+Pentazona Barb (Desmopuntius Pentazona) Species Profile & Care Guide

 The Pentazona barb is a small attractive non-aggressive, peaceful and active schooling fish that is usually kept in groups of 5 or more.
 They prefer a well-planted aquarium with driftwood and rocks but still need plenty of space to school.
 They make an excellent addition to a community tank.
 They are quite rare to find in the aquarium trade.